Skip to Content

 What Are My Rights as a Parent in Georgia?

-Parental rights in Georgia include making decisions about your child’s education, healthcare, and religious upbringing.
-Parents also have the right to physical custody, meaning the child lives primarily with them, or visitation rights in cases where the other parent has custody.
-It's important to understand that these rights can be subject to court orders, particularly in divorce or separation cases.
-Consulting a parental rights attorney in Barrow County can clarify your legal standing and help pursue your objectives within the state's guidelines.
+Parental rights in Georgia include making choices about your child’s education, health care, and religious practices.
+Parents may have physical custody if a child lives with them or visitation rights if the other parent acts as primary custodian.
+These rights depend on court orders issued in divorce or separation cases.
+Working with a parental rights attorney in Barrow County can clarify your status and help you pursue the most appropriate path for your family.

 How Does the Court Decide Child Custody Arrangements?